Pantanal

 What You’ll See

-Hyacinth macaws — the largest parrot in the world, an intense cobalt blue — are relatively common here and were brought back from near-extinction partly through conservation work in the Pantanal.
-Giant anteaters, giant river otters, marsh deer, tapirs, and ocelots round out what amounts to an extraordinary mammal list.
+Hyacinth macaws – the largest parrot in the world, an intense cobalt blue and highly endangered – were brought back from near-extinction partly through conservation work here and are now relatively common along the riverine habitat.
+Giant anteaters wander the fazenda fields in daylight.
+Giant river otters fish in groups.
+Marsh deer, tapirs, and ocelots complete a mammal list that would represent several lifetimes of sightings in most other ecosystems.

 When to Go

-July and August are peak season.
-Book 6+ months ahead for the better lodges.
+Book 6+ months ahead for the better lodges in July-October.

 Getting There

-The main gateway to the northern Pantanal is Cuiabá, the capital of Mato Grosso state, accessible by regular flights from São Paulo, Brasília, and other Brazilian cities.
-From Cuiabá, the Transpantaneira Highway (mostly dirt, 145km south) runs to Porto Jofre on the Cuiabá River — the centre of jaguar country.
+The main gateway to the northern Pantanal is Cuiabá, the capital of Mato Grosso state, with regular flights from São Paulo, Brasília, and other major Brazilian cities.
+From Cuiabá, the Transpantaneira Highway – mostly unpaved, 145 kilometres south – runs to Porto Jofre on the Cuiabá River, which is the centre of jaguar country.
 The drive takes 4-5 hours in the dry season.
+The highway itself, lined with over 120 wooden bridges in varying states of repair, is a wildlife transect: stop on each bridge and look down into the water and banks below.

 Where to Stay

-Lodge accommodation on the Transpantaneira Highway ranges from basic fazendas (farms) to well-equipped wildlife lodges.
-SouthWild Pantanal Lodge and Araras Eco Lodge have strong reputations for naturalist guides and comfortable accommodation.
-Expect to pay $300-600 USD per person per night at the dedicated wildlife lodges, which typically includes guiding, meals, and boat excursions.
+The dedicated wildlife lodges on the Transpantaneira Highway represent serious money: SouthWild Pantanal Lodge and Araras Eco Lodge both have strong reputations for naturalist guides, with rates of $300-600 USD per person per night typically including guiding, meals, and boat excursions.
+The price buys expert local knowledge and positioning that independent travel cannot replicate for jaguar sightings.

-Budget options exist in the form of simple fazenda stays, particularly in the southern Pantanal around the Miranda river area.
+Budget options exist in the form of simpler fazenda stays, particularly in the Miranda river area of the southern Pantanal.
+The quality of the experience scales significantly with the investment in guiding.